 Does Passive house work in SEQ?

 YES, because the principals or preventing heat from escaping in cold climates is the same as preventing heat to ingress in warm climates.
+With proper insulation and minimal air leakage, we gain maximum control over the interior environment.
+Just like an esky.

 Is it comfortable living in a sealed up esky?